A Proactive Approach Toward Your Dog’s Health

 Vaccinations

-A blood test should be performed on an annual basis to ensure your dog has not become infected with heartworms.
-Heartworm disease is a life-threatening disease carried by mosquitoes.
+A blood test should be performed on an annual basis to ensure your dog has not become infected with heartworms or tick-borne diseases.
+Heartworm disease is a life-threatening disease carried by mosquitoes, and tick-borne diseases can also cause serious issues for your dog.

 Parasites